skypilot-org/skypilot/llm/vicuna-llama-2/README.md

     --env WANDB_API_KEY=<your-wandb-api-key>
   ```

-This will launch the training job on the cheapest cloud that has available 8x A100-80GB spot GPUs.
+This will launch the training job on the cloud wherever there is available 8x A100-80GB spot GPUs.

 > **Tip**: You can get `WANDB_API_KEY` at https://wandb.ai/settings.
 To disable Weights & Biases, simply leave out that --env flag.